i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 end-to-end encryption key, and leaves the public key field in the Destination unused, as it is now.
 The encryption type is not specified in the Destination key certificate, it will remain 0.

-Possible extension: Optionally include multiple encryption type/public key pairs, to ease transition to new encryption types.
-The other way to do it is to publish multiple leasesets, possibly using the same tunnels, as we do now for DSA and EdDSA destinations.
-It's not clear how to identify the incoming encryption type on a shared tunnel.

 A rejected alternative is to specify the encryption type in the Destination key certificate, use the public key in the Destination, and not use the public key